 Summary: A cleaning spree of your Mac hard drive can get out of hand when you empty your Trash folder and end up deleting some critical files in the process.
 A couple of methods can help you perform Mac empty Trash recovery and reverse the permanent deletion.
 This article focuses on restoring empty Trash and performing advanced Mac Trash recovery using Stellar Data Recovery Free Edition for Mac and other easy methods.
 Download free trial here:

-“Hello, friends!
-My MacBook Pro's internal SSD was running out of space, and I couldn't install any new app.
-I deleted all unnecessary items from my startup disk to fix this and then emptied the Trash folder.
-However, in the process, I accidentally deleted a few important files.
-Unfortunately, I don't use Time Machine to back up my data.
-Is there a way to recover my deleted data from empty Trash?
-Please help.”
+“My MacBook Pro's SSD was running out of space, so I decided to clean my MacBook.
+I deleted all unnecessary items from my Startup disk and then emptied the Trash folder.
+In the process, I accidentally deleted a few old but important files.
+Is there a way I can recover deleted data from empty Trash?”

 Step 1: Install and launch *Stellar Data Recovery Free Edition software in your MacBook, Mac mini, or iMac.

 Step 2: From the “Select What To Recover” screen, select the type of files that you want to recover, then click Next.